-Interest and fees on our debt totaled approximately \$77.5 million and \$62.3 million for the years ended December 31, 2023 and 2022, respectively.
-Interest and fee expense during the year ended December 31, 2023, as compared to the year ended December 31, 2022, increased due to higher weighted average borrowing costs and debt outstanding.
+Interest and fees on our debt totaled approximately \$86.0 million and \$77.5 million for the years ended December 31, 2024 and 2023, respectively.
+Interest and fee expense during the year ended December 31, 2024, as compared to the year ended December 31, 2023, increased due to higher weighted average borrowing costs and debt outstanding.

-We had a weighted average cost of debt of approximately 4.8% and 4.2% for the years ended December 31, 2023 and 2022, respectively.
-The weighted average cost of debt includes interest and fees on our debt, but excludes the impact of fee accelerations due to the extinguishment of debt.
-The increase in the weighted average cost of debt during 2023 as compared to 2022, was attributable to increased usage of our Credit Facilities which are floating rate instruments and thus, have a higher cost of debt.
+Our weighted average cost of debt was approximately 5.0% and 4.8% for the years ended December 31, 2024 and 2023, respectively.
+The weighted average cost of debt includes interest and fees on our debt, but excludes the impact of fee accelerations due to the extinguishment of debt, as applicable.
+The increase in the weighted average cost of debt during

+2024 as compared to 2023, was attributable to increased usage of our Credit Facilities which are floating rate instruments and have higher borrowing rates.